Wing Chun: Chi Geuk

+Chi Geuk (黐腳 (黐脚, Chī Jiǎo, sticking legs)) is the lower-body equivalent of the upper body's Chi Sau training, aimed at developing awareness in the lower body and obtaining relaxation of the legs.

 In film and popular culture

-Sammo Hung directed two films about Wing Chun practitioner Leung Jan: Warriors Two (1978), in which Leung is played Sammo Hung himself, and The Prodigal Son (1981), in which Leung is played by Yuen Biao.
+Sammo Hung directed two films about Wing Chun practitioner Leung Jan: Warriors Two (1978), in which Leung is played by Bryan Leung, and The Prodigal Son (1981), in which Leung is played by Yuen Biao.

 Donnie Yen played the role of Wing Chun Grandmaster Ip Man in the 2008 movie Ip Man, and in its sequels Ip Man 2, Ip Man 3, and Ip Man 4.
 The Ip Man series of movies is credited for reviving interest in the martial art in the 2010s and the Ip Man trilogy received critical acclaim in the box office.
 Ip Man was Bruce Lee's master, which made the trilogy so popular.
 Lee was largely responsible for launching the "kung fu craze" of the 1970s.

 For the 2008 American action thriller film Bangkok Dangerous, actor Nicolas Cage trained in Wing Chun extensively.
 A particular scene in the film shows Cage's skills whilst drilling moves with another Wing Chun practitioner (played by Thai actor Shahkrit Yamnam).

 In December 2019, a new Wing Chun fighter named Leroy Smith was introduced to the fighting game Tekken 7 roster as downloadable content.
 When creating characters to represent real-world martial arts, the developers wanted to introduce a new fighter utilizing Wing Chun.
 The developers consulted a student of Ip Man's nephew, who provided motion capture for the character.